 Another similar type of loan is called a hire purchase.
 This means your lender or bank owns the car until the loan is paid off.
 With a chattel mortgage, your business takes ownership of the car immediately.

 Chattel mortgages can be cash flow neutral

-For most businesses, chattel mortgage is an attractive product because you can finance 100% of the purchase price.
-This is good for business, because you won’t have to spend any money up front, thus preserving your cash flow.
+For most businesses, a chattel mortgage is an attractive product because you can finance 100% of the purchase price.
+This is good for business because you won’t have to spend any money upfront, thus preserving your cash flow.
 If the car makes you money in the medium to long term, this can be used to grow your business.
 Some lenders may permit you to pay off the loan according to seasonal cash flow.

 You can finance more than 100% of the car’s value.
 You could amortise insurance premiums or scheduled servicing in that amount.

 Usual consumer car loans last for five years.
 With a chattel mortgage, you can choose your own loan term options.
 These usually range from 12 months to as long as seven years.
 You can also incorporate a balloon payment, also known as a residual value payment, into the loan.
 This is a lump sum due at the end of the loan.

 This does lower your regular payments, but you must be mindful that you must pay that sum when your term is up.

 Since you’re buying a car for business, you can claim the GST you paid on the car on your next BAS statement.
 You can also claim depreciation, the fuel input tax credit and interest paid as well.

 To explore how you can save on tax with a chattel mortgage, you should always consult a financial professional first.